EnochAmeyaw/py4e-int/_sources/lists/listMethods.rst

     :answer_a: [4, 2, 8, 6, 5, False, True]
     :answer_b: [4, 2, 8, 6, 5, True, False]
     :answer_c: [True, False, 4, 2, 8, 6, 5]
+    :answer_d: [4, 2, 8, 6, 5, False]
     :correct: b
     :feedback_a: True was added first, then False was added last.
     :feedback_b: Yes, each item is added to the end of the list.
-    :feedback_c: append adds at the end, not the beginning.
+    :feedback_c: Append adds at the end, not the beginning.
+    :feedback_d: Append adds at the end, but does replace the previous append.

     What is printed by the following statements?